cart Shopping cart You have 0 items Checkout

 Baking soda and toothpaste - a word of caution.

-A lot of people seem to be drawn to using these home remedies for cleaning and polishing their jewellery.
+A lot of people are drawn to using these home natural remedies for cleaning and polishing their jewellery.

 There seems to be a lot of ‘fors’ and ‘againsts’.
-I have tried both, and found that stubborn spots do indeed disappear, however, I remain sceptical as I tend to think that frequent use could cause scratching and dullness that would then need professional help to fix!
+I have tried both, and found that stubborn spots do indeed disappear, however, I remain cautious to advise using these products as unless you are very careful you can cause scratching and dullness that would then need professional help to fix.

 How to keep your SilverStone Jewellery looking new and lasting for years